mongodb/mongo-c-driver/doc/tutorial.rst

 The MongoDB C Driver is thread-unaware in the vast majority of its operations.
 This means it is up to the programmer to guarantee thread-safety.

-However, :symbol:`mongoc_client_pool_t <mongoc_client_pool_t>` is thread-safe and is used to fetch a ``mongoc_client_t`` in a thread-safe manner.
+However, :symbol:`mongoc_client_pool_t` is thread-safe and is used to fetch a ``mongoc_client_t`` in a thread-safe manner.
 After retrieving a client from the pool, the client structure should be considered owned by the calling thread.
 When the thread is finished, the client should be placed back into the pool.

 .. literalinclude:: ../examples/example-pool.c
    :language: c